History of Hersheypark: 2010s: Skyrush, Hershey's Triple Tower, Breaker's Edge and Whitecap Racer

 On August 2, 2011, Hersheypark announced their 12th roller coaster, Skyrush, which debuted in May 2012.
 Skyrush and the 2012 season also brought back an abandoned area of the park, previously known as the Sunken Gardens.

 In June 2011 it was reported that Derry Township, HE&R, and local transportation planners were examining the possibility of realigning Park Boulevard, which ran along the park's southwestern border, in order to allow a 31 acre expansion of the park.
 This would represent the first expansion in over a decade, as the park is hemmed in on all sides by roads, parking lots, and other entertainment facilities, and would increase the park's acreage by about 25%.
 In this plan the park would absorb land that was previously the site of the Parkview Golf Course, another Hershey Entertainment property, which closed in 2005.
 Such a project is not likely to begin for several years and would not be completed for at least a decade.
-As of 2017, the realignment of Park Boulevard is underway, but no plans linking this to an expansion of the park have been announced.
+It turned to be the Chocolatetown expansion in 2020.

 On August 2, 2016, it was announced that a new attraction will open in 2017 named Hershey Triple Tower.
 It will be located at Kissing Tower Hill.
 Three kiddie rides were relocated.
 The Flying Falcon Ride was closed and demolished after Labor Day 2016.
 Hershey Triple Tower opened on April 8, 2017 for Springtime In The Park.
 On the same day Hershey Triple Tower was announced, a Chick-fil-A restaurant was also announced, and it opened on the same day as the new ride.

 On August 8, 2017, it was announced that two new Boardwalk attractions were coming in 2018.
 Two water slides would be added named Breaker's Edge and Whitecap Racer.
 Breaker's Edge is a hydromagnetic water coaster showcasing "flying saucer" turns and utilizing the former Roller Soaker's (closed in 2012) station & Hersheypark's 14th coaster, despite it being a water attraction for The Boardwalk.
 Whitecap Racer would be the world's longest "mat racer" water slide featuring six chutes and two helix tunnels.
 Both attractions opened in late May 2018, with Breaker's Edge being the evidently more popular of the two, with wait times reaching 2 hours at times.

 On August 2, 2018, it was announced that a new dark ride attraction would open in 2019 called Reese's Cupfusion, in which riders would defend the Reese's factory from evil candies attempting to prevent the world from having Reese's products.
-This attraction will replace Reese's Xtreme Cup Challenge, which opened in 2006.
+This attraction replaced Reese's Xtreme Cup Challenge, which opened in 2006.
 It closed on September 3, 2018.